Myth of Metaphysical Neutrality (mmn)

 Abstract

-Keywords: metaphysical neutrality · physicalism · hidden assumptions · methodological naturalism · AI alignment · epistemic responsibility · scientific ontology · ideology of science
+Keywords: metaphysical neutrality · physicalism · hidden assumptions · methodological naturalism · AI alignment · epistemic responsibility · scientific ontology · humility versus evasion

 The Central Thesis